fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8b.md

 #### Handling mutation errors

 <!-- Jos yritämme luoda epävalidia henkilöä, seurauksena on poikkeus ja koko sovellus hajoaa -->
-Trying to create a person with invalid data causes an error, and the whole application breaks
+Trying to create a person with invalid data causes an error, and the whole application breaks:

 ![](../../images/8/14ea.png)

 <!-- Poikkeus on syytä käsitellä. _useMutation_-hookin [option](https://www.apollographql.com/docs/react/api/react/hooks/#params-2) _onError_ avulla on mahdollista rekisteröidä mutaatioille virheenkäsittelijäfunktio. -->
 We should handle the exception.
-We can register an error handler function to the mutation using _useMutation_-hook's _onError_ [option](https://www.apollographql.com/docs/react/api/react/hooks/#params-2).
+We can register an error handler function to the mutation using the _useMutation_ hook's _onError_ [option](https://www.apollographql.com/docs/react/api/react/hooks/#params-2).

 <!-- Rekisteröidään mutaatiolle virheidenkäsittelijä, joka asettaa virheestä kertovan viestin propsina saaman funktion _setError_ avulla: -->
-Let's register the mutation an error handler, which uses the _setError_ function it receives as a parameter to set an error message:
+Let's register the mutation with an error handler which uses the _setError_ function it receives as a parameter to set an error message:

 ```js